 a.
-Standard of Proof:
+Standard of Proof

-The standard of proof for a determination of responsibility under this Policy is Preponderance of the Evidence.
+The standard of proof for a determination of responsibility under this Policy is Preponderance of the Evidence (i.e., determining whether it is more likely than not that the alleged conduct occurred).
 The burden of proof and the burden of gathering evidence sufficient to reach a determination regarding responsibility remain with the University and not on the Parties.

 b.
-Evidence:
+Evidence

 The investigation is an impartial fact-gathering process.
 It is an important stage of the process in which both Parties have an opportunity to be heard regarding the Formal Complaint.
 During the investigation, the Investigator will speak separately with both Parties and any other individuals who may have relevant information.
 No audio or video recording of any kind is permitted during such interviews.
-The Parties will each have an equal opportunity to present witnesses (including fact and expert witnesses, at their own expense) and any other relevant evidence.
+The Parties will each have an equal opportunity to present witnesses -including fact and expert witnesses (at their own expense) - and any other relevant evidence.

-Evidentiary materials, regardless of relevance, may be provided by a Party; however, the Investigator will determine whether and how the evidence and witnesses submitted by the Parties is directly related to the allegations and whether and how that information will be factored into the investigation.
+Evidentiary materials, regardless of relevance, may be provided by a Party; however, the Investigator will determine whether and how the evidence and witnesses submitted by the Parties are directly related to the allegations and whether and how that information will be factored into the investigation.
 The Investigator will also gather any available physical evidence or documents, including prior statements by the Parties or witnesses, communications between the Parties, email messages, text messages, social media materials, and other records, as appropriate and available.